 - Application letter containing the experience, competence and motivation for the position, including future scientific ambitions

 - Academic works - published or unpublished - that you would like to be considered in the assessment (up to 10 works)

-- A description of the academic works that you regard as most relevant and that you particularly want to be taken into account in the assessment
+- A description of the academic/artistic works that you regard as most relevant and that you particularly want to be considered in the assessment

-- Research plan for the first three to four years (maximum 10 pages)
+- Research plan for the first five years (maximum 3 pages)

 NTNU - knowledge for a better world

 The Norwegian University of Science and Technology (NTNU) creates knowledge for a better world and solutions that can change everyday life.

 We are the leading academic IT environment in Norway, and offer a wide range of theoretical and applied IT programmes of study at all levels.
 Our subject areas include hardware, algorithms, visual computing, AI, databases, software engineering, information systems, learning technology, HCI, CSCW, IT operations and applied data processing.
 The Department has groups in both Trondheim and Gjøvik.
 The Department of Computer Science is one of seven departments in the Faculty of Information Technology and Electrical Engineering .